Dutch Baby Pancake

 - Sprinkle some mini chocolate chips over the batter before you bake it for a chocolate chip Dutch baby.

-Why is my Dutch Baby Flat?
+Why Is My Dutch Baby Flat?

 There can be a few reasons why your pancake didn’t puff up while it was baking: